Skylake101/Twitter-Clone/README.md

 # Twitter-Clone
-Development of a twitter clone using REACT
+Development of a twitter clone using Firebase, React.